wyminc/ng-rolodex/README.md

 The default view for this application should be a login page that takes in a username (and a password once full authentication is setup).
 And a "Login" button that allows the username to login with a username.
 The login page itself should be on the route "/login" but the "/" route should redirect to the login page if the user is not logged in.

+The login form should have full validation of all input fields.
+A successful login should redirect to the home page, while an unsuccessful login, should show the login error on the login page.

 #### Page header